skycover/aicom-obsidian/README.md

 https://github.com/skycover/aicom-llama.cpp server.

 You may start conversation inside any document by clicking on a robot icon in a toolbar.
-All text before cursor will be threated as a prior conversation and the inferenced answer will be typed after your last query.
+All text before cursor (or only the selected text if any) will be threated as a prior conversation and the inferenced answer will be typed after your last sentence.

 ![AICom demo](https://github.com/skycover/aicom-obsidian/blob/master/aicom-demo.gif?raw=true)